dollyjain51099/dollyjain51099/README.md

 I have worked as a product intern in a cloud-based multi-national company, UnitedLayer.
 I have also worked on areas of product analysis and management, cloud computing and UI/UX.

+Currently I'm a Software Engineer Intern at IHS Markit.
+I'm working on automation of CI/CD pipeline that can execute the MongoDB scripts.

 I'm a keen learner and love to explore different technologies.

 ---